 2017 (Nov) - Contract signed with CAF for 15 more three-car trains.

 - Replacing Auckland’s diesel commuter rail fleet with new electric trains (EMUs).

 - Trains purchased from Spain and designed to meet Auckland specifications.

 - 57 three car trains which carry up to 232 seated passengers each.

-- First train will go into service in April 2014 on the Onehunga branch line.
+- First train went into service in April 2014 on the Onehunga branch line.

-- A new state of the art maintenance and stabling facility at Wiri has been completed.
+- A new state of the art maintenance and stabling facility at Wiri is in full operation.

 - The maximum operating speed is 110km/hr, however, the average operating speed will be less than this.

 - To provide improvements to efficiency each train has regenerative braking, allowing energy to be produced by the train and fed back into the 25kv supply - a recovery of up to 20% of the energy used.

 - Noise reduction: the 25kV power supply means that the trains are very quiet both externally and internally – a very important consideration for people living and working near the rail network.